Updated on January 12, 2023

 Disposing of Marijuana Charges

-Generally, there are options of one kind or another available for disposing of a marijuana charge.
+Generally, there are options available for disposing of a marijuana charge.
 In fact, the chances that a first offense will land you in jail are quite slim, but this does not mean that a conviction is no big deal – it is.
+The consequences of a possession charge – even if you do not face any time behind bars – are simply too great not to bring your strongest defense from the outset.

 Participation in community service, which typically means volunteering at a nonprofit agency and providing proof of your volunteer work